SteSeg/openmc_fusion_benchmarks/docs/specifications/structure.md

 ```

 ### Sources
-List of `Source` objects.
+List of `source` objects.
 Provides specification of the neutron or photon source, including spatial, angular, and energy distributions.

 ```yaml
 sources: